Where: Victorian high country—Wangaratta, Bright, Dargo, Bairnsdale

 You start to get off the beaten track when you turn onto the Buckland Valley Road at Porepunkah (km80).
 The ride up the Buckland Valley is very pleasant, with the river and plenty of free and gorgeous bush camping on your left.
 When you turn onto Mt Murray Track North (also known just as Mt Murray Track, km121), however, the hard work begins.

 From here the road surface improves greatly.
 Take the Dargo High Plains Road and enjoy the undulating 62km ride over the high plains and bushland to Dargo, where there's a good pub with great value accommodation in cosy log cabins.
-The high plains are a really unique and beautiful environment, definitely a highlight, and the descent into Dargo is very very fast.
+The high plains are a really unique and beautiful environment, definitely a highlight, and the descent into Dargo is very very fast on sealed road.

 NOTE: Between Porepunkah and Dargo there is nowhere to buy food, and water can only be obtained from rivers and streams.
 The roads are rough and the weather can change quickly and unexpectedly at altitude.
 To tackle this ride you need to be prepared, fit and experienced.

-- Dargo Hotel-a good ol' rough around the edges country pub with character, and cosy log cabins to stay in
+Dargo Hotel—a good old rough around the edges country pub with character, and cosy log cabins to stay in

 OTHER RIDES LIKE THIS ONE